-There are three reasons for unreconciled records:
+There are three reasons for as yet unreconciled records:

 1. Where local authorities have as yet provided no initial information showing which children in their care should have a Child Trust Fund under the scheme.
-There are a total of 11 local authorities (9th March: 26) in this position, highlighted in red on the schedule below:
+There is still just one local authority (9th March 2018: 26) in this position, Perth & Kinross, highlighted in red on the schedule below.

 2. Following receipt of this initial information, we ask local authorities for a breakdown showing just those children with no one in a position of parental responsibility (registered contact) before seeking CTF provider details from HM Revenue & Customs.
-There are a total of 31 local authorities (9th March: 116) where we are still awaiting this information, highlighted in light pink on the schedule:
+There are a total of 13 local authorities (9th March 2018: 116) where we are still awaiting this information, highlighted in light pink on the schedule:

-· England: 14 (9th March: 82)
+· England: 6 (9th March 2018: 82)

-· Scotland: 12 (9th March: 18)
+· Scotland: 4 (9th March 2018: 18)

-· Wales: 4 (9th March:14)
+· Wales: 2 (9th March 2018:14)

-· Northern Ireland: 1 (9th March:2)
+· Northern Ireland: 1 (9th March 2018:2)